 ADA stands for the Americans with Disabilities Act and ADA compliance simply means an entity (such as a commercial building or website) that is accessible to individuals with disabilities.
 As with many laws, the ADA has evolved over the years through both clear, written amendments and widely accepted reinterpretations — making it a bit of a murky subject for the general public.

 Unfortunately, a lot of online articles and blogs lump together the written law with what is generally done/accepted, making it more difficult to understand and figure out what exactly is required for your multifamily website to be ADA-compliant.

-To get you up to speed with where ADA compliance for apartments stands today and why it’s such a hot topic of question, here is a quick overview:
+To get you up to speed with where ADA compliance for apartment websites stands today and why it’s such a hot topic of question, here is a quick overview: